 Brian was appointed Chair of the Barwon Health Board in July 2017.
-Brian is currently Chief Executive Officer and Director of the Geelong Football Club and is regarded by the industry as one of Australia's most respected sporting administrators.
-In his 18 years as CEO, Brian has overhauled the club's business operation, assisted in a dramatic turnaround of its financial situation, and has overseen the introduction of a raft of new initiatives including $200 million of redevelopments at Simonds Stadium.
+Brian is regarded by the industry as one of Australia's most respected sporting administrators.
+In his years as CEO of the Geelong Football Club, Brian overhauled the club's business operation, assisted in a dramatic turnaround of its financial situation, and has overseen the introduction of a raft of new initiatives including $200 million of redevelopments at Simonds Stadium.
 Geelong Football Club has, during Brian’s time as CEO, played in four grand finals and won three premierships in 2007, 2009 and 2011.

 Prior to Brian’s employment as CEO of the Geelong Football Club, in 1999 he was CEO of the West Coast Eagles from 1990.
 During this time, the club won two premierships in 1992 and 1994 and generated over $24 million in profits.

 In February 2008 Brian was awarded the 'Australian Sports Executive of 2007' by the Confederation of Australian Sport.
 Brian has also been awarded AFL Life Membership (2007), Geelong Football Club life membership (2008),the Eunice Gill Award for Services to Coaching at a National level (1994) and the Australian Sports Medal an award from the Prime Minister (2000).

 Brian is an ambassador for Wombat's Wish, an organisation established to support bereaved children who lose a parent, and is a director of the Barwon Health Future Fund Foundation.
 In each of the past10 years, Brian has also completed solo the Rottnest Channel 20km swim from Cottesloe to Rottnest Island.